OmidiAmir/pavemark-lite/README.md

 ⚠️ Note: These scores come from a **limited subset (~few hundred images, ~30 epochs)**.
 With the full dataset, longer training, and stronger augmentations, performance can be **significantly improved** (literature reports F1 > 0.7 on TuSimple).

+## Deployment

+- Model exported to **ONNX**: `export/best.onnx`
+- Verified parity with PyTorch outputs (IoU ≈ 0.99 on sample images)
+- Ready for real-time inference with ONNX Runtime